 “Do you know this thing?” asked Donna.

 Nubia nodded, “By repute alone.
-It is Crimson Centipede, a creature of the war god’s making!”
+It is the Crimson Centipede, a creature of the War God’s making, though it has changed much over the years!”

 Donna jumped high in the air and kicked the beast directly in the face as she twisted to avoid an acidic spray from its hissing mouth.
 “Terrific!” she muttered.